-NCTA Presents College Dairy Program Feb.
+NCTA presents college dairy program Feb.
 21

-A new college program aimed at dairy production in Nebraska will be outlined Feb.
-21 at the Nebraska State Dairy Association convention in Columbus
+COLUMBUS, Neb. – A new college program aimed at dairy production in Nebraska will be outlined Feb.
+21 at the Nebraska State Dairy Association convention in Columbus.

 The dairy production curriculum which is slated to be offered starting this fall at the Nebraska College of Technical Agriculture in Curtis will be summarized for dairy producers and industry leaders during the NSDA conference.